hanchain-paykhan/hanchain/tokenomics/README.md

 HanChain's tokenomics are unique and attractive in that they start with the use of the real-world ecosystem and provide utility tokens that can be used in real life.

-### All tokens except the initial circulating supply and the 365-day staking lock are locked in the tokenVestingLock contract, which has been audited by Certik.
+### All tokens except the initial circulating supply and the 365-day staking lock are locked in the TokenVestingLock contract, which has been audited by Certik.
 https://skynet.certik.com/projects/haneplatform

-# Five tokenVestingLock contracts have been deployed to the Ethereum network with the following unlock and vesting schedule:
+# Five TokenVestingLock contracts have been deployed to the Ethereum network with the following unlock and vesting schedule:

 Total amount locked in 5 contracts : 953,591,527 HAN
 https://staking.khans.io/hanscan